 Retaliation or attempted retaliation is a violation of this policy.
-Any person who is found to have violated this aspect of the policy will be subject to discipline, up to and including termination of employment.
+Anyone found to have violated this aspect of the policy will be subject to discipline, up to and including termination of employment.

-2.4 FILING FORMAL COMPLAINTS WITH THE COMPANY
+2.5 FILING FORMAL COMPLAINTS WITH THE COMPANY

 It is the policy of the Company to provide a Formal Compliant Process for all employees to voice concerns, problems, and/or complaints.
-Any formal complaint brought to the attention of management through this process will be investigated thoroughly and resolved.
+Any formal complaint brought to management's attention through this process will be investigated thoroughly and resolved.